rmaziarka/radekmaziarka.pl/page/content/en/posts/2021/2020-03/conway-law/index.md

 This kind of organizational structure will inefficiently solve problems or create solutions that require cooperation between different departments (e.g. improving effectiveness of engines).
 Planning meetings, goals definitions, the involvement of people – all of this will be much more difficult because it will require synchronization of groups, which don’t have common deadlines, plans, capabilities.

 Additionally, with this kind of structure, improvements will not happen at all, or not enough emphasis will be put on them.
-You may even observe that departments reinvent the wheel and hear complaints about insufficient cooperation.
+You may even observe, that departments reinvent the wheel and hear complaints about insufficient cooperation.
 Everyone will be defending their responsibilities and putting blame on others.

 ## Conway's law - software world